Phone3415/class-path/README.md

 ### Manage File Paths in Node.js with Classes and Instances

-classed-path is a utility library designed to simplify and enhance file path manipulation in Node.js using a clean, object-oriented approach.
+oop-path is a utility library designed to simplify and enhance file path manipulation in Node.js using a clean, object-oriented approach.
 It provides a type-safe, immutable API for working with both POSIX and Windows paths.

 - Built with TypeScript
 - Full type safety and IDE support